tinybirdco/clickhouse_knowledge_base/knowledge-base/docs/performance/compression_scan_size.md

 └──────┴─────────────────────────┴───────────────────────┘
 ```

-Now, let's run a query that scans every row, so we can see the difference working with the compressed vs uncompressed columns.
+Now, run a query that scans every row, so you can see the difference working with the compressed vs uncompressed columns.

 ```sql
 SELECT sum(a)